fadookie/fadookie.github.io/_works/doom.md

         /assets/nukage.gif
       medium: >-
         /assets/nukage.gif
+      alt: >-
+        Animated GIF showing my nukage shader for GZDoom, a liquidy warping effect of the screen using Simplex (Perlin) noise with a green tint.
 ---
 <p><b>Semiautobiographical Cakeitechture:</b> A virtual birthday card I made as part of the <a href="https://www.doomworld.com/idgames/levels/doom2/Ports/v-z/wadwed1">WAD Wednesday 1 Year Anniversary Mapset</a>.</p>
 <p><a href="https://github.com/fadookie/ggj2018/tree/conway">Dr. Conway's Infernal Machine:</a> (Unreleased) An implementation of the game of life in ZScript, with BFGs.</p>